- Our services

 Yes we can.
 To ensure a successful project we would make a trip prior to installation – for which we would charge a travel and consultation fee.
 Thereafter, for the installation, we would bring some of our team members or manage the project using local labour.

-A wildlife-friendly garden is one which is in harmony with the natural surroundings and attracts the local wildlife, be it birds, insects, reptiles, amphibians, or mammals.
-It is a healthy and thriving eco-system.
-Some of our favourite gardens are those that mimic nearby nature reserves, specifically with regards to the plants that are found in those areas.
+A wildlife-friendly garden is one which attracts the local wildlife, be it birds, insects, reptiles, amphibians, or mammals.
+It is a healthy and thriving eco-system, and some of our favourite wildlife gardens are those that mimic nearby nature reserves, specifically with regards to the plants that are found in those areas (locally indigenous).
 By creating a wildlife-friendly garden you are helping to extend the greenbelt of your area, and in a small way helping to protect the wonderful biodiversity of our country.

 No, not necessarily.
 Sometimes it’s better to let us design the garden without the restriction of a budget, as this allows us to create the most beautiful garden we can based on your existing space and our discussions with you.
 Once we have created the initial design you can request changes based on your budget and preferences, and we’ll then adjust the design and costing accordingly.